 You may also be surprised at the range of different roles available, from taxi driving and food delivery to working in patient transport.
 If this sounds like your cup of tea and you’re interested in exploring a career behind the wheel, you might like to read our guide to some of the top driving roles.

-All you typically need is to be a safe and confident driver with a full UK driving licence.
-Sometimes you might need your own vehicle, but there are also companies that can supply one for you.
-If this sparks your interest, why not take a look today?
-You could be earning behind the wheel in no time.
+All you’ll typically need is to be a safe and confident driver with a full UK driving licence.
+Sometimes, you may need your own vehicle, but some companies can supply one for you.

 4. Dog Walking

-If you don’t want to worry about having to find your own clients, you could also look for a part-time role with a local dog-walking service or even head online and find dogs that need walking nearby through services like Tailster.
+If you don’t want to worry about having to find your own clients, you could also look for a part-time role with a local dog-walking service – or head online and find work nearby through services like Tailster.

 Get more job ideas and inspiration...

-5. Consulting
+5. Consultancy

 Consultancy

 As a part-time consultant, you’ll simply exchange your knowledge for money.
-It’s great for businesses as you can give them access to specialist knowledge and advice without them having to take on an expensive full-time employee.
+It’s great for businesses, as you can give them access to specialist knowledge and advice without them having to take on an expensive full-time employee.

 For example, a local company or an individual might need help updating their website every few months and will happily pay you to do it for them.
 You might be surprised at just how valuable your skills could be to others.

-Some businesses will hire part-time consultants directly or you may decide to go freelance by advertising your services online, so that individuals can approach you when they need you.
+Some businesses will hire part-time consultants directly, or you may decide to go freelance by advertising your services online, so that individuals can approach you when they need you.

 For freelance opportunities, try starting with websites like Guru and Upwork to build up a client base.